amplitude/amplitude-docs/content/collections/get-started/create-org.md

 Check out [this article to learn about managing your organization](/admin/account-management/manage-orgs-projects).

 Now that you’ve created your Amplitude organization, it’s time to [create your first project](/get-started/create-project).

-1. Here is one thing
-2. Here is another

-- This list is unordered'
-- and another